matttuckert/classOverlap/README.md

 ### Starting the Application:

-* Now that all the dependencies have been downloaded and live in the "node_modules" directory, and we have our credentials file(s), the application can be started.
+* Now that all the dependencies have been downloaded and live in the "node_modules" directory, and we have our credentials file(s), the application can be started in the web folder.

 ```
 > npm start